kousu/arch-conf/kousu-desktop-gnome/README.md

-# `kousu-de-gnome`
+# `kousu-desktop-gnome`

-Customized version of the GNOME environment.
+Tuned version of the GNOME environment.

 See the [top level](../README.md) for build instructions.